Bahrain says 2 soldiers killed in Houthi drone attack on Saudi-Yemen border

 It was unclear if the drone attack and killing of the Bahraini soldiers would derail the peace talks.

-The Saudi Arabian-led coalition warned Houthi fighters that “such repeated hostile and provocative actions are not consistent with the positive efforts being made… to end the crisis and reach a comprehensive political solution”.
+The Saudi Arabian-led coalition warned Houthi fighters that “such repeated hostile and provocative actions are not consistent with the positive efforts being made … to end the crisis and reach a comprehensive political solution”.

 The coalition said it “reserves the right to respond at the appropriate time and place”.